Matanuska–Susitna College

 Two-year college in Palmer, Alaska, U.S.

-Matanuska–Susitna College in Palmer, Alaska, north of Anchorage, is part of the University of Alaska Anchorage system.
+Matanuska–Susitna College, commonly known as Mat-Su College, is a community college in Palmer, Alaska serving the Matanuska-Susitna Valley that is part of the University of Alaska Anchorage system..
 The college began in 1958 as Palmer Community College, changing its name in 1963 to correspond to the Matanuska-Susitna Borough where it is located.
-It is commonly called Mat-Su College.
 Total enrollment is about 1,100 students per semester.
-Dr. Marie Gardner is the current college director.
-The college is located at 8295 E College Dr. Palmer Alaska.
+Dr. Marie Gardner is the college director.